 User Security is an aspect of Cyber Security focused on protecting users’ data and online activity.
 It also receives the names of end-user security and user-level security.
 User Security methods include biometric authentication and multi-factor authentication.
 We’ll see these in more detail in the next section.

 Sometimes it feels like user security comes at the detriment of user experience.
 As a matter of fact, many users abandon a product or service due to frustration with the login process.
 However, it's all about finding the right balance.
 Also, it's about thinking of ways to cut the impact of User Security measures on the User Experience.
 Some experts, like Jared Spool, believe that if a product is not usable, it isn’t secure.

 We'll dive into capitalizing on User Experience to turn User Security less disruptive.
 But first, let’s look at the popular User Security measures that can hinder User Experience.

-"The username or password is invalid."
-You have most likely encountered a message like this when making a typo.
+“The username or password is invalid.”
+You have most likely encountered this message when making a typo.
 It can be annoying not to know which one you got wrong.
-Specifically, if you don't log into this product or service regularly or don't remember its details.
+Specifically if you don’t log into this product or service regularly or don't remember its details.
 Yet, this message prevents attackers from compiling valid usernames to target.